 Prospective students need to apply to the Office of Admissions and Outreach.
 Students should submit official transcripts from high schools and colleges or universities they have attended.
 No entrance exams are required for admission; however, entrance exam information is helpful to college advisors who assist students with their educational planning.
 Therefore, students are encouraged to submit national college entrance tests such as the ACT.
 Placement tests in reading, writing and mathematics may be needed.

 Admissions Application Fee

 College of DuPage is waiving the $20 application fee.
-Please use code 2021FA when applying.

 The College will not discriminate in its programs and activities on the basis of race, color, religion or creed, sex, national origin, ancestry, age, marital status, sexual orientation, arrest record, military status or unfavorable discharge from military service, citizenship status, use of lawful products while not at work, physical or mental handicap or disability.

 The College refrains from providing commission, bonus, or other incentive payment based directly or indirectly on securing enrollments or federal financial aid to any persons or entities engaged in any student recruiting, admission activities, or making decisions regarding the award of student financial assistance.

 The College also refrains from high-pressure recruitment tactics such as making multiple unsolicited contacts, including contacts by phone, email, or in-person, or engaging in same-day recruitment and registration for the purpose of securing enrollments.